7MinSec/LPLITE/README.md

 ---

-## Ok but what's this GitHub repo for?
+# What's this repo for?
-We are currently working through a round of beta testing for **version 2** of the class, so we wanted to create a space to track and resolve issues that the testers come up against!
+We are currently working through open [issues](https://github.com/7MinSec/LPLITE/issues) for v2-v3 of the course.
+Everything is also heavily under construction as we look to migrate the curriculum from Teachable to CourseStack.

-## I'm one of your beta testers - what the heck do you expect from me?
-I would love you to go through the following tasks and [raise issues](https://github.com/7MinSec/LPLITE/issues) for:

-* Any typos/corrections/clarifications in the Teachable curriculum

-* Any tools/scripts that are missing in the `C:\users\public\pentest-tools` folder

-* Exercises that are not working as advertised

-* Any other constructive feedback